-Local gardening-related Facebook and email groups are great ways to learn, get or give away extra plants, meet neighbors who garden, plan get-togethers and more.
-Some are DC-area wide, some more local.
+Local gardeners are talking online to learn, get or give away extra plants, meet neighbors who garden, plan get-togethers and more.
 Join!

 Here are the known email groups so far, starting with the oldest.
 If you know of others, leave a comment with the name and it’ll be added.

 Takoma Hort launched in 2001 and now has 632 members across the region, concentrated in Takoma/Silver Spring.
 Very lively and civil, too.
 Open to all, not just members of the Takoma Horticultural Club.

 Washington Gardener launched in 2005 by Washington Gardener Magazine publisher Kathy Jentz.
 Now with 730 members, it’s the go-to group for info about what’s happening garden-wise in the region.
 Click here for info and to join.

 DC Urban Gardeners was started by Master Gardeners in 2007.
 Now with 1,148 members, it’s connected with Washington DC Gardeners, which is a “city-wide organization promoting a greener District of Columbia through volunteer activities in environmentalism and earth-friendly horticulture.
 We welcome gardeners and environmentalists of all stripes looking for ways to engage in public education and hands-on greening projects.”

 The Four Seasons Garden Club’s Yahoo group is a great email group for plant geeks.
 The group also organizes day trips to gardens, growers, etc. As of 2017 it has 269 members.

 Gardeners in the whole Mid-Atlantic region may be more spread out, but their posts about plants gardeners are right on target for us.

 Search the term “Mid-Atlantic Gardening” on Google+ and Daves Garden.